CosmicSyntax/dotfiles/hyprland/README.md

 ## Phase 4: Dynamic Night Light Script (wlsunset)

-Create a wrapper script that dynamically fetches your latitude and longitude via IP to trigger night-light transitions based on your local sunset.
+This script dynamically fetches coordinates via IP, manages the `wlsunset` process via UWSM, and handles display state resets to prevent ghost-wakes when the lid is shut.

 1. Create the script:
 ```bash